dianamn/gallery-and-caption/readme.txt

 * Popup size fix.
 Select to have fixe size for the lightbox or allow it vary due to the image dimensions.

+* Besides the mentioned options above, you have a chance to go deep and discover more advanced tools , that come with photo gallery plugin.

+* Photo Gallery plugin produced by Huge-IT suggests various useful tools to build the most stunning gallery ever.
+It suggests 8 engaging views to apply for images.
+You may showcase both images/videos  create fully engaging gallery which will demonstrate your projects nicely and attract all your visitors.

+* Due to Ratings option in Photo Gallery you may make a website more engaging; that is select Like/Dislike button or Herat one.
+With these two buttons your website visitors may show their opinion over your projects displayed in gallery so you could know their attitude toward your works.

+* There is a Show Loading Icon and by enabling this option it may show load icon before your gallery images will appear on your page.
+This option can be perfect tool if you have many images inside gallery

+* What comes to Displaying Content option this is prepared to separate gallery images by Pagination option or Load More.

+* Within the plugin Photo Gallery has  Lightbox Options section.
+This is prepared for those views which allows gallery images to be opened in Lightbox.
+In Lightbox Options you may customize how the gallery images opened.
+There is 4 lightbox styles with 9 animation types which gives you vast amount of choice to make gallery looks perfectly.

+* Photo Gallery enables social sharing icons to share gallery images to your favorite platform.

+* Photo Gallery plugin provides Image Behaviour option which prevents gallery images to look distorted or squashed.
+Just select Natural and enjoy the appearance of your created gallery .

+* If there will be any other technical issues with Photo Gallery plugin please contact our support team.
+They will assist you to solve any kind of issue with gallery plugin quickly.

+* The great thing with Gallery plugin is that those who want to have more style options can do it with paid version.
+General Options provide the tools to customize gallery title, change size for each image in gallery and apply various colors to load more, Rating and Pagination icons.

+* Huge-IT always tries to provide new innovative and modern tools to make your website look beautiful.
+In Photo Gallery you may find new Views like Masonry, Mosaic which shows gallery images in a perfect way.
+Both versions free and paid one of Photo Gallery plugin allows to add unlimited numbers of images and produce as many gallery as you need.

+* Huge-IT designed a responsive Photo Gallery due to which your gallery images can be watched using different size gadgets.
+The backend of Photo Gallery plugin is minimalistic which means that it will be easier for you to use the plugin.

+* Photo Gallery plugin acquires a new relesed modern lightbox which you may evaluate in free version as well.
+New Lightbox Option will make your gallery images to appear in a perfect way when clicking on it.

 If you think, that you found a bug in our [WordPress Photo Gallery](https://huge-it.com/wordpress-photo-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.9 =
+* 1) Fixed the issue where 2 shortcodes bringing conflict with class IDs
+* 2) We have added Images per page option
+* 3) We have added Displaying Content option (load more, pagination, show all)
+* 4) We have solved the loading icon bug(when user needed to reload page)
+* 5) We have fixed the issue regarding the count of the Images per page on Mosaic view

 = 2.0.8 =
 * 1) Added new effects in Slider View.